The Atlanta Journal-Constitution: Circulation

 The paper used to cover all 159 counties in Georgia and the bordering counties of western North Carolina, where many Atlantans vacation or have second homes.
 In addition, it had some circulation in other bordering communities, such as Tallahassee, Florida, where the Sunday Atlanta Journal-Constitution was available.
 Due to the downturn in the newspaper industry and competing media sources, The Atlanta Journal-Constitution contracted distribution dramatically in the late 2000s to serve only the metro area.
 From Q1 of 2007 to Q1 of 2010, daily circulation plunged over 44%.

-In August 2025, the newspaper announced it will stop publishing a print edition at the end of the year and go digital only.
+In August 2025, The AJC announced it would stop publishing a print edition at the end of the year and go digital only.
+At the time of the announcement, The AJC had roughly 40,000 print subscribers, a reduction from 94,000 in 2020 and a high of 630,000 in 2004.

+Sustainability

+The AJC's president, Andrew Morse, has set a goal of 500,000 paid digital subscribers by the end of 2026 to make the business sustainable.
+However, as of August 2025 the paper reported only 75,000 digital-only subscriptions, an increase from 55,000 in 2023.
+At its present rate, the AJC is will not meet the 500,000 paid subscriber goal.

+Morse has stated that traffic from Google has dropped 40 percent in the last year, and The AJC is facing challenges from artificial intelligence and changing consumption patterns for news readers.

+Thirty-four days after ending its print edition, on February 3, 2026, The AJC announced that it was laying off 50 staffers.
+Approximately half the layoffs are from its newsroom.

 Headquarters

 The Atlanta Journal-Constitution is based in Midtown Atlanta.
 It previously had its headquarters in Perimeter Center, an office district of Dunwoody, Georgia.
-Before that, the AJC headquarters were in Downtown Atlanta near the Five Points district.
+Before that, its headquarters were in Downtown Atlanta near the Five Points district.

-In August 2009, the AJC occupied less than 30 percent of its downtown building, becoming outdated and costly.
-Later that year, the AJC consolidated its printing operations by merging its downtown production center with its Gwinnett County facility.
+In August 2009, The AJC occupied less than 30 percent of its downtown building, becoming outdated and costly.
+Later that year, The AJC consolidated its printing operations by merging its downtown production center with its Gwinnett County facility.
 In 2010, the newspaper relocated its headquarters to leased offices in Dunwoody, a northern suburb of Atlanta.
 In November 2010, the company donated its former downtown headquarters to the city of Atlanta, which plans to convert the building into a fire and police training academy.

 In February 2024, the newspaper announced it would return its headquarters to Midtown Atlanta after nearly 14 years, citing a desire "to be at the beating heart of the city" it is named for.
 The company signed a lease on 21,000 square feet of newsroom and studio space in the Promenade Central building on Peachtree Street, planning to complete its relocation by the end of the year.